Home

 • Painful bowel movements

-The urinary tract symptoms of Endometriosis are usually the result of endometriosis lying on the outside of the bladder or irritation from endometrial implants lying on the front of the uterus.
+Urinary tract symptoms are usually the result of endometriosis lying on the outside of the bladder or irritation from endometrial implants lying on the front of the uterus.

-The main symptoms of urinary tract Endometriosis are:
+The main signs of urinary tract endometriosis are:

 • Blood in urine